 Trying to catch a glimpse of Pope Francis would be phenomenal but we didn't hold out much hope of seeing much as it was likely that most everyone else had been waiting patiently for hours to get such good vantage points.
 Unlike most of the rest of the crowd who probably knew every detail of the Pope's visit to their hometown, we were in total ignorance as to his arrival time and where he'd be preaching, etc.

-We finally got a good vantage point from which we hoped we could see the pope as he passed by and stayed put!
+and stayed put!
 We had last seen Pope John Paul II in his pope boat on the Ottawa Canal on September 9th, 1985, almost exactly 32 years ago.

 We sure did lots of waiting but we didn't mind as we knew this would be a very special occasion regardless of how much or how little we saw.